Faarf/Astrolibrary/README.md

 * Get a better database, either another website or preferably a good API.
 * Additional zooms on the solar system images, so there is more variety and accuracy to the star sizes.
-* A different colour star image depending on the star, because the startype actually tells you what the star's colour would be.
+* A different colour star image depending on the star, because the startype actually tells you what the star's colour would be. *(Added 03/05-2024)*
 * More reprompting options. *(Added 29/4-2024)*
 * A GUI, but I dont know that kind of code yet.